HabitatFramework/UserGuide/menus/menus.rst

 .. seealso::
 	See :ref:`export_window` for more information.

-.. |exit| image:: ../icons/FileExit.png
-	:height: 16px
-	:width: 16px

 |exit| Exit
 -----------

-Exits the HLU GIS tool and allows users to decide whether or not to close the associated GIS window.
+Exits the HLU Tool and allows users to decide whether or not to close the associated GIS window.

 .. raw:: latex